Gillette Robbery Defense Lawyers

 Duress, a situation in which you were forced to commit robbery, can also provide a strong defense.
 For duress to be used as a defense to robbery, you must have had a strong fear of harm coming to you if you did not commit the crime.

-If you have been charged with robbery, get the help you need by calling Steven Titus & Associates, P.C.
+If you have been charged with robbery in Gillette, get the legal help you need by calling Steven Titus & Associates, P.C.
 With hard work, we’ll try to get your charges dismissed altogether.

 Contact us today at (307) 257-7800 so we can start investigating your case right away.